vadimdemedes/ink/docs/recipes/routing-using-memory-router.md

 ## Pattern

-The following example provides a basic implementation.
+The following example provides a basic implementation using `history.push` to trigger router state changes.

 ```jsx
 import * as React from 'react';